Absolutely Anything (2015) – Film Review

 The Lobster (2015) – Film Review

-“If You Encounter Any Problems You Cannot Resolve Yourselves, You Will Be Assigned Children, That Usually Helps.” – Hotel Manager
+“If You Encounter Any Problems You Cannot Resolve Yourselves, You Will Be Assigned Children.
+That Usually Helps.” – The Hotel Manager

 Plot Summary: In a dystopian future where, by law, all citizens must have a life companion, single people are taken to the Hotel, where they are obliged to find a romantic partner within forty-five days.
 Should they fail, they will be transformed into an animal of their choosing and released into the wild where they will hopefully find love with a different species.
 Inevitably, as the newly divorced architect David enters the luxurious rehabilitation facility, he too must find a suitable partner, or an uncertain future in the wilderness awaits…